AxisPhilly/stacked-up/README.md

 Explore the textbook inventory of Philadelphia public schools and see if schools have enough reported books to teach approved reading and math curriculum.

+Note that not all schools use the school district's official system.
+But for those that are, what's going on in the data?

 ## Running locally

 Getting started: